“Food Photography Props” Set the Stage for Successful Images

 The realm of food photography is ripe with variety and the same can be said about food photography props.
 In addition to the decision of which props to use, thought must be given to the height, color, surface finish, and other attributes of each prop in great detail.
 For instance, including props that raise platters off of the table can make compositions more compact and dynamic.
 Below is a list of the many commonly used props in food photography, clearly organized by general categories.

-SURFACES/BACKGROUNDS: distressed woods, slate, wooden boards, marble/granite stone slabs, stainless steel, cutting boards, table tops concrete, tiles, Formica, laminates, linens, tablecloth, seamless solid color backgrounds, etc. Backgrounds can be fabricated and imitate the look of distress wood or stone.
+SURFACES/BACKGROUNDS: distressed woods, slate, wooden boards, marble/granite stone slabs, stainless steel, cutting boards, table tops concrete, tiles, Formica, laminates, linens, tablecloth, seamless solid color backgrounds, etc. Backgrounds can be fabricated and imitate the look of distressed wood or stone.

 food photography props, food photography prop stylist master, food photography prop house, food photography prop rental, food photography tips and tricks, food styling tips and tricks, food photography surfaces backdrops